ManchesterBioinference/BranchedGP/README.md

 [![codecov](https://codecov.io/gh/ManchesterBioinference/BranchedGP/branch/master/graph/badge.svg)](https://codecov.io/gh/ManchesterBioinference/BranchedGP)

 # Install
-If you have any problems with installation see the script at the bottom of the page for a detailed setup guide from a branch new python environment.
+If you have any problems with installation see the script at the bottom of the page for a detailed setup guide from a new python environment.

    - Install tensorflow
 ```